-Developed over the past two years by members of the Upper School Science Department, the Integrated Science Program will incorporate aspects of chemistry, biology and physics into each of Key's required science classes in lieu of teaching them separately.
-Through purposeful integration, the meaning and relevance of abstract topics will become evident because students will apply their learning as they explore topics traditionally found in other disciplines.
+Developed by members of the Upper School Science Department, the Integrated Science Program incorporates aspects of chemistry, biology and physics into each of Key's required science classes in lieu of teaching them separately.
+Through purposeful integration, the meaning and relevance of abstract topics become evident because students apply their learning as they explore topics traditionally found in other disciplines.

-In one of many examples, Key’s Integrated Science Program will enable students to immediately apply what they learn about the force of collisions (currently learned in ninth grade Conceptual Physics) to understand the behavior of gases (studied as gas laws in tenth grade Chemistry).
+In one of many examples, Key’s Integrated Science Program enables students to immediately apply what they learn about the force of collisions (previously learned in ninth grade Conceptual Physics) to understand the behavior of gases (previously studied as gas laws in tenth grade Chemistry).

 While a common teaching practice internationally, Integrated Science has been embraced by forward-thinking schools and colleges in the United States including Princeton University, Greenwich, CT, Public High School, and now, Key School.

-Through a series of explorations students will experience various aspects of the scientific method from making careful, specific, and quantitative observations to the mathematical analysis.
-They see how the scientific methods leads to the formation of hypotheses and theories.
-The course begins with questions about the northern lights and how myths and stories are essential to our understanding of the universe.
-Of course, what distinguishes science is that its stories are validated through observations and experimentation and they are abandoned when the evidence demands it.
+Through a series of explorations students experience various aspects of the scientific method, from making careful, specific and quantitative observations to thoughtful mathematical analysis.
+They learn how the scientific method leads to the formation of hypotheses and theories.

-One of the early steps in the scientific process is observations.
-Students learn the difference between observation, inference, and expectations by observing a series of objects at a variety of scales.
+One of the early steps in the scientific process is observation.
+Students learn the difference between observation, inference and expectations by observing a series of objects at a variety of scales.
 For example, the way a leaf looks very different from 2 meters away is very different from how it looks under a dissecting microscope.

-When designing an experiment, a scientist must learn how to narrowly define his or her question, determine the experimental variable, and determine what factors must be controlled.
+When designing an experiment, a scientist must learn how to narrowly define a question, determine the experimental variable, and determine what factors must be controlled.
 Students gain experience with these aspects of the scientific method as they design experiments to test factors that might influence the rate of a chemical reaction.

-In the next phase of the course, students gather quantitative observations about position, velocity, and acceleration.
-Using graphs and equations, the students will derive Newton’s laws of motion.
-They will use similar techniques to look at the properties of gases and how pressure is a direct result of molecular motion and Newton’s laws at a molecular level.
+In the next phase of the course, students gather quantitative observations about position, velocity and acceleration.
+Using graphs and equations, they derive Newton’s laws of motion.
+Using similar techniques, they look at the properties of gases and how pressure is a direct result of molecular motion and Newton’s laws at a molecular level.

 Finally, students will study how energy moves through ecological systems.
 Why are there so many plants but so few lions?
 The reason seems to contradict all that we know about the conservation of energy, but actually reveals a deeper truth about the universe.

-The final course in our integrated program examines dynamic systems.
-Picking up our discussions from the previous course we look at ecological systems and how the organisms competing for scarce resources find the balance to become an enduring system.
-We also look at how disturbances in those systems will cause the organisms to evolve until a new equilibrium can be reached.
+The final course in Key's integrated science program, Systems, examines dynamic systems and how they reach a steady state of equilibrium.
+Picking up discussions from the previous course Energy, students assess ecological systems and how the organisms competing for scarce resources find the balance to become an enduring system.
+They also study how disturbances in those systems will cause the organisms to evolve until a new equilibrium can be reached.

-As part of the study of evolution, we will revisit the structure of DNA, looking at how it replicates, how mistakes are made and corrected and the intermolecular forces involved in maintaining the distinctive helix of nucleic acids.
+As part of the study of evolution, students revisit the structure of DNA, looking at how it replicates, how mistakes are made and corrected and the intermolecular forces involved in maintaining the distinctive helix of nucleic acids.
 Intermolecular forces also feature prominently in issues of solubility and membrane structure.

-Simple harmonic motion is a physical representation of a system at equilibrium.
-Acids and bases are an example of a chemical system in dynamic equilibrium.
-Particularly in the case of buffered solutions, the system changes in response to various inputs.
+Students learn about simple harmonic motion, a physical representation of a system at equilibrium, and about acids and bases as examples of a chemical system in dynamic equilibrium.
+They also study cases of buffered solutions, and how the system changes in response to various inputs.

-This year, researchers investigating how cells protect their genetic heritage by repairing DNA received the Nobel Prize.
+- Researchers investigating how cells protect their genetic heritage by repairing DNA received the Nobel Prize in 2015.
 However, the prize was awarded not in biology, but rather in chemistry, and that designation highlights the arbitrary nature of the divisions found in science.

-Having the opportunity to learn sequentially about the interrelationships among scientific properties and topics through Key's new Integrated Science Program will give its students a more meaningful learning experience.
-Additionally, by presenting the holistic picture of science, Key teachers will be able to incorporate more iterative and experimental design projects throughout the courses than previously possible in the segmented curriculum.
+Having the opportunity to learn sequentially about the interrelationships among scientific properties and topics through Key's Integrated Science program gives students a more meaningful learning experience.
+Additionally, by presenting the holistic picture of science, Key teachers are able to incorporate more iterative and experimental design and engineering projects throughout the courses than previously possible in the segmented curriculum.